 A study published in ScienceDirect investigated the factors that influence refuge-seeking and evacuating behaviours of people in Bangladesh during major cyclones.

-According to the study, Bangladesh is the most climate-vulnerable country and is heavily exposed to natural hazards, particularly its low-lying areas along the Bay of Bengal.
+According to the study, Bangladesh is the most climate-vulnerable country, heavily exposed to natural hazards, particularly in its low-lying areas along the Bay of Bengal.

 Cyclones are considered the most destructive and costly natural events in Bangladesh.
 Based on the data from major cyclones that hit the country from 1970 to 2007, the nation’s number of fatalities has decreased at a rate of 2.5% per year.